I Have Something to Say

-Fanny Mendelssohn-Hensel: Overture in C
+Fanny Mendelssohn Hensel: Overture in C Major

-Lisa Bielawa: Voters’ Litany (World Premiere)
+Lisa Bielawa: Voters’ Litany (world premiere)

-Jessie Montgomery: I Have Something to Say (World Premiere)
+Jessie Montgomery: I Have Something to Say (world premiere)

-Augusta Read Thomas: Far Past War (World Premiere)
+Augusta Read Thomas: Far Past War (world premiere)

-Ethel Smyth: Mass in D (selections)
+Dame Ethel Smyth: Mass in D (selections)

-Smyth: The March of the Women
+Dame Ethel Smyth: The March of the Women

 Kristen Dubenion-Smith, Mezzo-Soprano

 Renée Anne Louprette, Organ

 Cathedral Choral Society & Orchestra